purpleFar/car-brand-classification/README.md

 ```

 ## Download Data
-If the Kaggle API is installed, run following command.
+If the Kaggle API is installed, run following commands.

 **Note!** there is no default unzip command in windows 10, you must unzip by GUI.
 ```bash=